+Insurance coverage and availability

-SES' satellites may be subject to damage or loss from events that might not be covered by insurance Insurance policies.
-SES maintains: 1. pre-launch insurance, 2. launch and initial in-orbit insurance, 3. in-orbit coverage insurance, and 4. third-party liability insurance for its satellites.
-The insurance policies generally contain and customary exclusions and do not provide compensation for business interruption. loss of market share. availability reputational damage, loss of revenue, incidental and consequential damages and similar losses.
+SES' satellites may be subject to damage or loss from events that might not be covered by insurance policies.
+SES maintains: 1. pre-launch insurance, 2. launch and initial in-orbit insurance, 3. in-orbit insurance, and 4. third-party liability insurance for its satellites.
+The insurance policies generally contain customary exclusions and do not provide compensation for business interruption, loss of market share, reputational damage, loss of revenue, incidental and consequential damages and similar losses.
 In addition, SES' in-orbit insurance only covers losses in excess of the risk retention level selected by SES.

 SES will not be fully reimbursed if the cost of a replacement satellite exceeds the sum insured.
 As a consequence, the loss, damage or destruction of any satellites could result in material increases in costs or reductions in expected revenues or both.

 SES has adopted a policy of limited self-insurance.
 Premiums relating to its satellite fleet are paid to a wholly-owned subsidiary, which may then decide to only re-insure part of the risk relating to the satellite fleet and, in a limited number of cases, a small percentage of the exposure under its launch policies.
 This reduces the amount of insurance premiums paid to external insurance companies.

 If any event occurs that is covered by the in-orbit insurance, differences between the net book value of the insured asset and available re-insurance proceeds could result in a net loss to the company.

 SES has third party liability insurance that covers damage suffered by third parties resulting from accidents such as launch failures and satellite collisions.
-It is subject to an annual combined single limit of € 500 million.
+It is subject to an annual combined single limit of EUR 500 million.
 The entire SES fleet is covered by this policy.

 In addition, the satellite insurance market is subject to the laws of supply and demand and has seen a reduction of capacity, combined with a significant increase of insurance rates during 2020.
-This is resulting in increases in the amount of insurance premiums paid by SES to cover its risks or, in some cases,

-Ing in increases in the amount of insurance premiums paid by SES to cover its risks or, in some cases, has led SES to increase its risk retention levels as a way to mitigate premium increases.
+This is resulting in increases in the amount of insurance premiums paid by SES to cover its risks or, in some cases, has led SES to increase its risk retention levels as a way to mitigate premium increases.
 In addition, changes in the insurance market may affect SES's ability to obtain the desired level of coverage going forward.